Access to the lab

 - Keep in mind that the lab does not return samples.
 Send only the quantity required for a given analysis (a sub-sample).

-- Most sample material will be retained for 6 months after completion of the analyses, then they are disposed following the university policies of waste disposal..
+- Most sample material will be retained for 6 months after completion of the analyses, then they are disposed of following the university policies of waste disposal.

 - TIC/TOC or DIC/DOC waters will only be retained for a short time.
 We have very little storage space in our refrigerators; also, the inorganic C is no longer good after a vial has been analysed.
 Please contact us immediately if you have any questions or concerns regarding you data.

-- Important information regarding disposal must be included in the submission file (e.g. addition of HgCl2 to waters; contains H2S).
+- Important information regarding disposal must be included in the submission file (e.g. addition of HgCl2 to waters; contain H2S).